-Over the last 6 year Pupil Premium additional funding has been provided by government to be used specifically to close attainment gaps between disadvantaged pupils and their peers.
+Pupil Premium additional funding is provided by the government to be used specifically to close attainment gaps between disadvantaged pupils and their peers.
 Schools are given the freedom to spend this funding as they wish so that they can respond to the individual circumstances of their most vulnerable learners.
-Funding is annually received for those pupils who appear on our January census data as:
+Funding is annually received for those pupils who appear on our October census data as:

 Children adopted from care or who have left care

 Service Children - children with parents in the armed forces or in receipt of a child pension from the Ministry of Defence.